elizabeth-poggie/elizabeth-poggie/_content/notes/10-W24-intro-to-programming.md

 What is `null`?

 - It's essentially the absence of a value.
-- A `null` value doesn't occupy any memory space.
+- A `null` value doesn't occupy any memory space. (e.g. an absence of socks in our case)

 What are the default values of all arrays?